 AWS re/Start is a skills development and job training program that prepares unemployed individuals for careers in the cloud.
 The program’s mission is to build diverse local talent by providing a pathway to become an AWS Certified Cloud Practitioner and connecting graduates with job opportunities.
-In October 2020, AWS re/Start is launching a cohort in South Africa, Nigeria, and Ghana.
+In October 2020, AWS re/Start launched a cohort in South Africa, Nigeria, and Ghana.

 Amazon Web Services South Africa has achieved B-BBEE Level 1 Contributor Status for the second consecutive year.
 Achieving B-BBEE Level 1 status demonstrates our continued commitment, and long-term investment in South Africa.